jan-oratowski/jan-oratowski.github.io/_posts/2023-12-17-win98-shell32dll-error.md

 ![2023 12 17 win98 shell32dll error](https://oratowski.com/assets/images/2023-12-17-win98-shell32dll-error.png)

 What was puzzling is that this VM previously worked without any problems.
-I have run it succesfully in VirtualBox few years ago and nothing has changed since the last run.
+I have run it successfully in VirtualBox few years ago and nothing has changed since the last run.

 The only thing that has changed was the computer it was running on.